SafePlace Olympia WA Domestic Violence Sexual Assault Services Thurston Shelter

 We learn about relationships from representations around us.
 If violence existed in our family of origin, we often use that model in developing relationships with others.
 Sometimes that means a person will model an abusive person.
 Domestic violence is a learned behavior and can be unlearned.
 Although these can run concurrent and influence abuse, domestic violence is not caused by anger, psychological problems, drugs and alcohol, or other common assumptions.

 What we see in the media, on T.V., in magazines, and in music videos also has a tremendous influence on our actions and how we play out relationships.
-Often, relationships and sexual acts are portrayed as violent and/or dominating, and women are shown as objects or enjoying abuse.
 These factors also contribute to a culture of violence that supports things like domestic violence and rape.

 An informative graphic detailing the tension, crisis, and calm phases of the spiral of violence